Artworks & exhibitions in Beijing

 Zhang Huan is no stranger to controversy.
-Having attended school at a time when China was undergoing a dramatic time in its history, Zhang learned a lot from the years of protests and demonstrations that would be staged in front of the Tiananmen Square in Beijing.
+Having attended school when China was undergoing a dramatic time in its history, Zhang learned a lot from the years of protests and demonstrations that would be staged in front of Tiananmen Square in Beijing.
 As an avid fan of Avant-garde art, Zhang did not really have adequate

-Andy Warhol is no stranger to critical acclaim; his various works introduced thousands of audiences to contemporary art which helped to put American artists on the map, and it waged a war against abstract expressionism.
-Warhol effectively managed, time and time again, to shatter distinctions in art and he helped to reshape the aesthetic criteria that many people used to categorize art.
-In true fashion, Warhol inspired an artistic revolution of epic proportions that was felt not just in America, but in other parts of the world as well.
+Andy Warhol is no stranger to critical acclaim; his various works introduced thousands of audiences to contemporary art, which helped to put American artists on the map, and it waged war against abstract expressionism.
+Warhol effectively managed, time and time again, to shatter distinctions in art and he helped to reshape the aesthetic criteria that

 Yue Minjun was born in Daqing in Heilongjiang, China in 1962.
-For most of his life, Yue moved from place to place, because his family had to move from oilfield to oilfield to find work.
-Before starting to work as an electrician, he graduated from Hebei Normal University in 1989, where he studied oil painting.
-1989 was the same year in which China was left shocked by the infamous student-led demonstrations and the suppression of such on Tiananmen Square.
-These movements played a large part in the inspiration and mood of Yue’s work.
-In order to fight the dark mood of the hour, the dark reality of the time, he created vibrant self-images embodying an almost mania; The laughing image.
+Yue moved from place to place for most of his life because his family had to move from oilfield to oilfield to find work.
+Before working as an electrician, he graduated from Hebei Normal University in 1989, where he studied oil painting.
+What inspired